webman-php/webman-manual/resource/doc/en/middleware.md

 {
     public function process(Request $request, callable $handler) : Response {
-        // Default route $request->route is null, so it needs to be checked if $request->route is empty if ($route = $request->route) {
+        // $request->route is null by default, so we need to check $request->route for null if ($route = $request->route) {
             $value = $route->param('some_key');
             var_export($value);